sonipoud/genreadmeator/README.md

   ## Questions
   If you have any questions,
-  you can find me at https://github.com/undefined you can also reach me via email at bhcsjh
+  you can find me at https://github.com/undefined you can also reach me via email at hbsczjkx